On the Hedging of Options On Exploding Exchange Rates: Introduction

-This approach can be interpreted as a link between classical pricing and pricing under Knightian uncertainty.
+The approach taken here can be interpreted as a link between classical pricing and pricing under Knightian uncertainty.
 Pricing in the classical sense corresponds to the choice of one probability measure under which a contingent claim is superreplicated.
 This choice implies a strong assumption on the chosen nullsets, that is, by assumption a set of events is determined to be not relevant for computing a replicating trading strategy.
 If the modeler considered another probability measure, other events would be selected, leading to a different replicating price and strategy.
-Indeed, one would like that the choice of probability measure should not have a large impact on the price or at least, should be quantifiable.
+Indeed, one would like that the choice of probability measure should not have a large impact on the price (or, more importantly, on the hedging strategy) or, at least, should be quantifiable.

-We compute the minimal cost for replicating a payoff under two probability measures that are not necessarily equivalent with respect to each other.
-A variety of non-equivalent probability measures is considered in recent research that studies robust trading strategies under \emph{Knightian uncertainty}, which describes a modeler's lack of knowledge of the true probability measure, and in particular, of the nullsets.
-We refer the reader to \citet{Avellaneda_1995}, \citet{Lyons_1995} and the recent work of \citet{FK_uncert} for a discussion of Knightian uncertainty and a literature overview; related is the approach taken in \citet{PengSurvey}.
-While these authors study an infinite set of probability measures, we focus on two measures only.
-Thus, we compromise between the classical theory and the standard Knightian uncertainty studies.

-Another interpretation of the pricing operator introduced here is provided in Section~\ref{SS physical}.
-Therein, we consider a physical measure under which both currencies might completely devaluate against the other.
-Clearly, in such a situation an equivalent probability measure cannot exist under which the exchange rate follows local martingale dynamics.
-However, as one may use both currencies as hedging instruments, superreplication of contingent claims might still be possible.
-We provide a set of conditions under which replicating strategies exist and we show how the minimal cost for such a strategy is exactly described by the pricing operator of this paper.
-Towards this end, we introduce a risk-neutral measure which is not equivalent but only absolutely continuous with respect to the physical measure.

-This point of view gives us an interpretation of the strict local martingality of an exchange rate under a risk-neutral probability measure as the positive probability of complete devaluations of currencies (corresponding to explosions of the exchange rate) occurring under under some dominating probability measure.
-We remark that this dominating probability measure does usually not correspond to the F\"ollmer measure, which we shall discuss below, but is equivalent to the sum of the F\"ollmer measure and the original measure.
-Section~\ref{SS physical} also contains a review of macro-economic literature discussing hyperinflations, further motivating this point of view.

-The mathematical contribution of this paper is mainly contained in Section~\ref{S changemeasure}.
-In order to construct the measure corresponding to a change of num\'eraire which is allowed to vanish we construct the F\"ollmer measure for nonnegative local martingales, extending the corresponding results for strictly positive local martingales.
-We shall provide an overview of the relevant literature in Section~\ref{S changemeasure}.
-We also develop a stochastic calculus for the suggested change of measure, in which neither measure dominates the other one.
-This will then be used to show that asset price processes denominated in one currency behave ``nicely'' after a change of currency along with the corresponding change of measure.